afia45/E-commerce-Website-Scarlet-Dawn-/README.md

 - PHP
 - MySQL
 - XAMPP - local server
-## Limitations
+## Limitations!!

-Not responsive to all devices, for best outcome view in Desktop sized screen
+- Not responsive to all devices, for best outcome view in Desktop sized screen
+- Does not have Add To Cart functionality
+- Does not fully process the payment transactions, only for demo purposes!
+- No admin panel

 ## Run Locally